dany-fedorov/caught-object-report-json/README.md

 The following example showcases some nuances of processing nested errors.

 - Because of `maxChildrenLevel` set to `2`, "lvl 3" errors are not included
-- When there are nested error object detected, but level is greater than `maxChildrenLevel` setting, `children_omitted` field is added
+- When there are nested error object detected, but level is greater than `maxChildrenLevel` setting, `children_omitted_reason` field is added
 - Because `childrenSources` option includes `nestedErrors` field, it is included in `children` array
 - Because nested objects are flattened, `children` prop for nested objects includes list of `child_id`s and not objects